 Cale is a teenager on paper but the events of her life detailed in this book solidly qualify her for adulthood.
 Who knows anything about her father?
 Her mother abandoned her, and she was raised by her grandfather, “Lamb.”
-She and the taciturn Lamb live in Pomoc, a fictional town somewhere in the mountain states.
-It’s a small, poor, run-down town.
+She and the taciturn Lamb live in Pomoc, a fictional town somewhere in the mountain states in the U.S. It’s a small, poor, run-down town.
 Apathy seems to be the standard emotion.

 At this point, I should describe Tomar’s gimmick.
 The chapters are out of order, so events occur in a mixed-up timeline.
 But to be helpful, Tomar has headed each chapter with a number.
 My guess is that most of her readers have read the chapters the way Tomar has laid them out, e.g., 31, 2, 5, 3, 32, 82, 6, 33, and so on.
 I tried that and realized I was bored by chapter 32.
 It’s a storytelling puzzle which can be solved — probably a bonus for mystery aficionados — but the mystery of the missing Penny cannot be discerned by clues, because they don’t exist.
 So the mystery and puzzle-solving is in the reading.

 I read it sequentially.
 Chapters 2 and 3 are fairly close to the beginning, but chapter 1 is tucked away between chapters 25 and 26, themselves tucked between chapters 29 and 30, all of which are preceded by 78.
 I knew there was no way I could tackle it the way the author intended.
 I just couldn’t.